elastic/kibana/rfcs/text/0011_global_search.md

 Notes:

-- initial implementation will only provide a static / non extensible `GlobalSearchProviderContext` context.
+- Initial implementation will only provide a static / non extensible `GlobalSearchProviderContext` context.
   It would be possible to allow plugins to register their own context providers as it's done for `RequestHandlerContext`, but this will not be done until the need arises.
-- Because of the previous point, the performing `request` object is also exposed on the context to allow result providers to scope their custom services if needed.
+- The performing `request` object could also be exposed on the context to allow result providers to scope their custom services if needed.
+However as the previous option, this should only be done once needed.

 #### public